 When they arrived at the hospital ready for the embryos to be transferred, Karen and her husband were told that none of the embryos were “good quality.”
-They made the decision with their doctor to transfer two of the healthiest looking ones into her uterus.
+They decided with their doctor to transfer two of the healthiest looking ones into her uterus.

 We were devastated.
 I resigned myself to the fact that it [IVF] would be unsuccessful.
 It was a shock when at four weeks I actually had a positive pregnancy test, I just hadn’t believed it would work.
 But the excitement was short-lived.
 A few days later I began bleeding and miscarried.

-Determined to try again, Karen and her husband went through a second IVF cycle, but their embryos again showed high rates of fragmentation and none could be transferred.
+Determined to try again, Karen and her husband went through a second IVF cycle.
+Unfortunately, their embryos again showed high rates of fragmentation and none could be transferred.

 A third try at IVF sadly ended in another pregnancy loss, this time at nine weeks.
-Then Karen had yet another miscarriage after a fourth IVF, but this time was even worse because, at the same time she was miscarrying she had to be hospitalized for back surgery.
+Then Karen had yet another miscarriage after a fourth IVF.
+This time was even worse because, at the same time she was miscarrying, she had to be hospitalized for back surgery.
 Karen remembers this as one of the most difficult times of her fertility ride.

 “I was a complete mess emotionally and physically and felt like I couldn’t take much more.
 Up until that point I had been able to keep pushing forward by focusing on the next steps.
 That got me through.
 Unable to consider treatment again until I’d healed, I was forced to take a break for a few months.
 At the time I was frustrated with yet more waiting.
 I now realize I really needed that time to recharge.”

-It can be incredibly hard for couples to agree to take a break mid-ride on the fertility rollercoaster — with so much time and money already invested and racing against biological clocks, many couples struggle with the decision to rest and heal.
-In Karen’s case, her back injury forced her to take that break for five long months, but when she was ready to try again, she had a frozen embryo transfer (FET) and she was able to successfully carry the pregnancy to term.
+It can be incredibly hard for couples to agree to take a break mid-ride on the fertility rollercoaster.
+With so much time and money already invested and racing against biological clocks, many couples struggle with the decision to rest and heal.
+In Karen’s case, her back injury forced her to take that break for five long months.
+When she was ready to try again, she had a frozen embryo transfer (FET).
+She was able to successfully carry the pregnancy to term.
 She remembers how hard it was for her to take this break because pushing forward was her coping mechanism:

 “When I have been in these kinds of situations before, my way of coping is to look forward.
 Focusing on trying again helps me to get through.”

-Secondary infertility, the inability to conceive a second pregnancy after having one successful pregnancy carried to term, can plague many infertility warrior couples with experiences resembling post-traumatic stress disorder (PTSD).
+Secondary infertility is the inability to conceive a second pregnancy after having one successful pregnancy carried to term.
+It plagues many couples with experiences resembling post-traumatic stress disorder (PTSD).
 Both Karen and Abi decided to go back for a second try, despite the emotional toll of their first go-rounds.

 Unfortunately, their attempts at transferring frozen embryos from their prior IVF cycles were unsuccessful.
 Both had the added trauma of experiencing a pregnancy loss during the COVID-19 pandemic.
 Navigating fertility treatments during lockdown introduced a whole new level of uncertainty and lack of control for both women.
 Having to quarantine further isolated them as they grieved their pregnancy losses.

-“I am one of the lucky ones that had commenced a FET cycle before the lockdown due to Coronavirus, therefore was able to complete my treatment.
+“I am one of the lucky ones that had commenced a FET cycle before the lockdown due to Coronavirus.
+Therefore, I was able to complete my treatment.
 I can only imagine how painful it was for those waiting to start who were told their cycle would be postponed indefinitely.” -Karen

 Unfortunately, for many couples, enduring pregnancy loss is a common part of fertility treatment.
 Despite how often miscarriage happens (1 out of every 4 recognized pregnancies ends in miscarriage), many do not acknowledge the profound pain that accompanies this loss.
 Stigma often prevents us from formally grieving miscarriages, especially very early pregnancy losses.
 But with each unsuccessful pregnancy, a couple must grieve the loss of their hopes and dreams for what that pregnancy could have been.